Updated: June 2026

 Can I stop a power of sale in Ontario?

 Yes.
 You can stop a power of sale by paying the full arrears and lender costs, refinancing the mortgage, negotiating a repayment arrangement with the lender, selling the property yourself before the lender’s sale closes, or challenging procedural errors in the notice with a real estate lawyer.
-Your right of redemption continues until the lender’s sale closes, though your practical options narrow significantly after the initial 35 to 40 day notice period.
+Your right of redemption continues until the lender’s sale closes, though your practical options narrow significantly after the initial 35-day notice period.

 How long do I have to stop a power of sale in Ontario?